Creoox/creoox-ifc2gltfcxconverter/README.md

 -  Metadata export (property sets, element quantities, types, etc.), configurable via the input configuration file.

+-  Extract group/zone associations from the IFC model, and export them to the meta data JSON file.

 -  Tested for compatibility with XeoKit.

 -  Binary version for Windows and Linux for batch processing of files.